Ultimate Guide on How to Eat Clean

-Cheating can become a slippery slope, which is why I was hesitatant to mention the 90% rule initially.
+I was hesitatant to mention the 90% rule initially because cheating can become a slippery slope.
 But I trust that you’ll use it responsibly.
 You need to hold yourself accountable.
 Dont abuse the rule!
 You’ll only be hurting yourself (and you dont want to do that!).

 Do your best to adhere to the guidelines as closely as possible and as much as possible.

 Dont focus on what you’re giving up.
 Dont pine for the foods you can no longer eat.
 Reframe it by thinking about all the healthy and delicious food options you do have at your fingertips, and what making better food choices is doing for your body and your health.
 If you like white pasta, indulge in whole grain pasta or brown rice pasta.
 Its a small adjustment with big health gains.
 Once you try it you won’t ever miss white pasta.

 Keep a Clean Eating Food Journal

 I’ve got a an interesting little exercise for you to do because it can be a real eye opener.
 Keep a food journal for a few days without changing your eating habits – record everything you put into your mouth throughout the day, as well as the amount.
 Also jot down a few notes about how you are feeling each day – both physically and mentally/emotionally.
 Tired, sluggish, energetic, bloated, lightweight, depressed, positive, etc. Do this all day long each time you eat something, because you’d be surprised how much you omit if you rely on memory.
 You only have to do this for a few days, so just do it!

 Then start following the clean eating principles and again keep a journal while doing that for a few days.
 No need to focus on calorie count – simply write down everything you eat all throughout the day and make notes about how you feel each day.